 - The doctor did not provide enough information to the patient or they did their job wrongly (alas, incompetent doctors are everywhere in the world)

-If the term Turkey Teeth is referred to veneers gone wrong, there may be three reasons:
+If the term Turkey Teeth is referred to veneers gone bad.
+This is the most common problem, Turkey Teeth veneers.
+For example, it happened to Jack Fincham and Laura Ivanova.
+There may be three reasons:

 - The patient did not know veneers require shaping and life-long care to not ruin or break them;